ruauka/booking-service-py/README.md

 ### Testing
 Service is covered with unit and integration tests.
-For testing, it is necessary to raise the test database (PostgeSQL) in the docker with terminal command:
+For testing, it is necessary to raise the test database (PostgeSQL) in docker with terminal command:
 ```bash
 make pytest_db_up
 ```